skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 ![Lineages in CNF](/images/lineagesincnf.png)

-Now, creating those lineage graphs becomes the challenge, and Peter and Kolton started by using data available in the front end (where they use [Falcor](https://netflix.github.io/falcor/) ) to understand what the successful path was that resulted in each good outcome for a customer.
+Now, creating those lineage graphs becomes the challenge, and Peter and Kolton started by using data available in the front-end (where they use [Falcor](https://netflix.github.io/falcor/) ) to understand what the successful path was that resulted in each good outcome for a customer.
 And using this approach for “Netflix AppBoot", in an architecture of around 100 services, they reduced the search space from 1,000,000,000,000,000,000,000,000,000,000 to just **200 failure scenarios, which were interesting**.
-When they tested them, they identified 6 bugs which would have impacted on their customers - some of them deep bugs that would never have been found by an exhaustive enumeration strategy, or thought of by engineers.
+When they tested them, they identified six bugs which would have impacted on their customers - some of them deep bugs that would never have been found by an exhaustive enumeration strategy, or thought of by engineers.

 ![Netflix AppBoot](/images/netflixappboot.png)